 Sinningia glazioviana

-1. Feature table
+2. Feature table

-2. Publication and etymology
+3. Publication and etymology

 This species has leaves which are rather unusual for a sinningia.
-They are long and narrow, more reminiscent in shape of Seemannia (Gloxinia) sylvatica (although the leaves are wider when there is abundant water).
+They are long and narrow, more reminiscent in shape of Seemannia sylvatica (although the leaves are wider when there is abundant water).
 The dark foliage is particularly attractive.

 Sinningia glazioviana is one of the "Galea Group", a cluster of closely related species which all have flowers with an overhanging upper lip, formed by the two uppermost corolla lobes.